 Turbidity describes the clarity or cloudiness of a fluid due to suspended colloidal particles and it is measured in NTU (Nephelometric Turbidity Units).
 The turbidity meter works by shining a beam of light through a sample of brine.
 If the brine is absolutely clean then the beam of light will pass through the sample and will not be detected by a light sensor mounted perpendicular to the light source.
 However, if the brine contains a suspension of fine particles then the light will strike the particles in solution and will be scattered in all directions.
-The scattered light is detected by the light sensor, which converts it into a reading in NTU.
+The scattered light is detected by the light sensor, which converts it into reading in NTU.

-The turbidity meter whisch is used for testing completion and workover fluids is battery-powered and is supplied with a set of three reference samples (0 NTU, 1 NTU and 10 NTU standard solutions) that are used for calibrating the turbidity meter before use, along with a couple of empty glass sample tubes.
+The turbidity meter which is used for testing completion and workover fluids is battery-powered and is supplied with a set of three reference samples (0 NTU, 1 NTU, and 10 NTU standard solutions) that are used for calibrating the turbidity meter before use, along with a couple of empty glass sample tubes.
 The glass sample tubes must be clean before use, making sure there are no marks on the glass surface, which could affect turbidity readings.
-The glass sample tube is filled to the mark with a representative sample of brine and sufficient time should be allowed for air bubbles to escape to surface before taking a turbidity reading.
+The glass sample tube is filled to the mark with a representative sample of brine and sufficient time should be allowed for air bubbles to escape to the surface before taking a turbidity reading.